isc-projects/bind9/doc/notes/notes-9.17.2.rst

 -  The default rwlock implementation has been changed back to the native BIND 9 rwlock implementation.
 [GL #1753]

--  BIND binaries which are neither daemons nor administrative programs were moved to ``$bindir``.
+-  BIND 9 binaries which are neither daemons nor administrative programs were moved to ``$bindir``.
 Only ``ddns-confgen``, ``named``, ``rndc``, ``rndc-confgen``, and ``tsig-confgen`` were left in ``$sbindir``.
 [GL #1724]

--  listen-on-v6 { any; } creates separate sockets for all interfaces,
+-  ``listen-on-v6 { any; }`` creates a separate socket for each
-   while previously it created one socket on systems conforming to :rfc:`3493` and :rfc:`3542`, this change was introduced in 9.16.0 but accudently ommited from documentation.
+   interface.
+Previously, just one socket was created on systems conforming to :rfc:`3493` and :rfc:`3542`.
+This change was introduced in BIND 9.16.0, but it was accidentally omitted from documentation.
+   [GL #1782]

 -  The native PKCS#11 EdDSA implementation has been updated to PKCS#11 v3.0 and thus made operational again.
 Contributed by Aaron Thompson.